 * Our Embassy in Nairobi was not informed by Strategic or IRI of the exit poll results by 3pm on Election Day.

-As I have noted, the concern that I was aware of within IRI during the immediate post-election in Nairobi was how people would react to the release of the poll, not about its “methodology”.
+As I have noted, the concern that I was aware of and discussed within IRI during the immediate post-election in Nairobi was how people would react to the release of the poll, not about its “methodology”.

 Finally, the statement that the Embassy “was not informed . . . of the exit poll results by 3pm on Election Day” is precious.
 They were informed of the results at closer to 5pm.

 I’m quite curious about the “pre-decisional deliberative process material” that they decline to produce.
 Were they deliberating about whether to tell the truth about the USAID poll?
 Does this qualify for exemption?
+[Update: I appealed the withholding of this document to the State Department's internal FOIA appeals board; the appeal remains pending as of March 2014.]

 FREEDOM OF INFORMATION SERIES